 And then, not very far from there, there is a museum you were recommended to visit.
 Located in the old Al Fahidi Fort from 1787, it offers all you can find regarding Dubai’s history and heritage.

-It should be said that those who live and work in Dubai, not being Emiratis, have just smiled to the idea of anything in Dubai possibly dating back to the 18th century: „The whole country exists for no more than 41 year and everything you see is recent.
+It should be said that those who live and work in Dubai, not being Emiratis, have just smiled to the idea of anything in Dubai possibly dating back to the 18th century: „The whole country exists for a bit more than 40 years and everything you see is recent.
 Half of the city didn’t exist just a decade ago!
 There might have been a fort there, but it is surely long gone.“

 Al Fahidi Fort did exist at the spot and it was the ruler’s residency and pillar of defense not far from the Gulf.
 In 1970 it was renovated and turned into the museum.
 I barely got out of the group of excited Japanese tourists who were moving slowly in densely packed circle, flashing their cameras all around.